Understanding the evidence

 - teachers should provide instruction in an integrated way that develops students’ oral language, vocabulary, grammar, fluency and comprehension skills

-- phonics should be taught in a systematic, direct and explicit way so children can master code-breaking skills.
+- phonics should be taught in a systematic, explicit way so children can master code-breaking skills.

 The US National Reading Panel (published in 2000) report found that: